Incompatibility as a resource for programmable quantum instruments: Conclusions and Discussions

 \subsection{Outlook}

 Our work leads to several directions for future research.
-First, we have treated PID non-simplicity as a dynamical resource distributed over quantum networks~\cite{Chiribella-2009a} rather than carried by quantum channels~\cite{Gour-2019b, Gour-2020a}.
-The difference here is that, PIDs are quantum 2-combs (i.e., quantum networks with 2 vertices), and so they can be manipulated by quantum 4-combs~\cite{Chiribella-2009a}, whereas generic quantum channels can only be manipulated by quantum superchannels~\cite{Chiribella-2008a, Gour-2019a}.
+First, we have treated PID nonsimplicity as a dynamical resource distributed over quantum networks~\cite{Chiribella-2009a} rather than carried by quantum channels~\cite{Gour-2019b, Gour-2020a}.
+The difference here is that, PIDs are quantum $2$-combs (i.e., quantum networks with two vertices), and so they can be manipulated by quantum $4$-combs~\cite{Chiribella-2009a}, whereas generic quantum channels can only be manipulated by quantum superchannels~\cite{Chiribella-2008a, Gour-2019a}.
 A potential direction is to generalize the concept of incompatibility and its resource theory to more complex network layouts.
-It would also be interesting to study resources other than incompatibility in the network setting, and a generic framework for studying resources in networks has been lacking.
+It would also be interesting to study resources other than incompatibility in the network setting~\cite{Milz-2021a, Milz-2022a}, and a generic framework for studying resources in networks has been lacking.

-Second, we have investigated the relationships between a number of quantum correlations (see Table~\ref{tab:relationship}), and we have clarified that the presence of quantum memory (i.e., non-entanglement-breaking channels) is a precondition for any of these correlations.
-This is a qualitative remark, and one can continue to conduct a quantitative analysis on the pivotal role of quantum memory by asking what is the limit of non-classicality in quantum correlations generated by \emph{unideal} pieces of quantum memory (i.e., non-identity channels).
-Following this line, one may further expect that a universal framework for studying various quantum correlations can be established based on the resource theory of quantum memory~\cite{Rosset-2018a}.
+Second, we have investigated the relationships between a number of quantum correlations (see Table~\ref{tab:relationship}), and we have clarified that the presence of quantum memories (i.e., entanglement-nonbreaking channels) is a precondition for any of these correlations.
+This is a qualitative remark, and one can continue to conduct a quantitative analysis on the pivotal role of quantum memories by asking what is the limit of nonclassicality in quantum correlations generated by \emph{unideal} quantum memories (i.e., nonidentity channels).
+Following this line, one may further expect that a universal framework for studying various quantum correlations can be established based on the resource theory of quantum memories~\cite{Rosset-2018a}.